9dots/9dots.io-pages/OjjKdwN.md

 - 40 minutes

 ## Engage - 5 minutes
+Get things rolling by introducing the unit and some of the exciting aspects of creating a mural.

 1. Today students are beginning their brand new unit of designing, creating and building their very own Interactive Art Wall!